-University of Maryland Accepts Responsibility For Football Player's Death
+University Of Maryland Accepts Responsibility For Football Player's Death

 University of Maryland President Wallace Loh admitted at a news conference on Tuesday that the school's athletic training staff "misdiagnosed" the collapse of a 19-year-old football player and that their failures led to his death weeks later.